illidanlab/translingual-language-markers/README.md

 2) careful treatment of model complexity for small sample size;
 3) consideration of imbalanced demographic structure, potential outlier removal, and a multi-task treatment that uses the prediction of clinical classification as prior for MMSE prediction.

-The proposed approach delivers an average of 78.2\% Balanced Accuracy in MCI detection and an averaged RMSE of 2.705 in predicting MMSE.
+The proposed approach delivers an average of 78.2\% Balanced Accuracy in MCI detection and an averaged RMSE of 2.705 in predicting MMSE in a validation data split from the training data from the competition.
 Our empirical evaluation shows that translingual language markers can improve the detection of MCI from spontaneous speech.
 Our codes are provided in [https://github.com/illidanlab/translingual-language-markers](https://github.com/illidanlab/translingual-language-markers).

 ## Package dependencies
 Use `conda env create -f environment.yml` to create a conda env and